 There are two types of Crowd Service markets.
 Firstly, Market Expansion is one such market.
 The Crowd Service model enables your team to expand into new markets with partners, freelancers, and other skilled resources.
 You can leverage these resources on demand, and extend them into areas without maintained offices.
 The cost-saving from being able to expand your workforce while they aren’t on your books is huge.

 Secondly, you can use Crowd Service for New Marketplaces.
 For example, you can attract new partners and onboard them to the platform.
 New Marketplaces focus on external resources with a clear Crowd Service based business model for a specific industry.

 - Body leasing: Subcontractors have contracts with the main company.
 They are known by name as an employee when they are not really an employee.
-The calendar and availability of each resource is transparent.
+The calendar and availability of each resource are transparent.
 So they’re easy to schedule.
 Jobs are assigned to the resource and accepted with high probability.